How Do Online Prize Draws Work?

-Online raffles are hugely popular, but exactly how do Online Raffles work?
+Online prize draws are hugely popular, but exactly how do these draws work?

-Every online raffle provider should be following a set of standard rules in order to make the purchasing of tickets a fair, safe, secure and legal process.
-You will find that every legitimate website selling raffle tickets will consist of a very similar model that consists of the following elements:-
+Every online prize draw provider should be following a set of standard rules in order to make the purchasing of tickets a fair, safe, secure and legal process.
+You will find that every legitimate website selling tickets will consist of a very similar model that consists of the following elements:-

 Ticket price

-Each raffle will clearly show a cost per ticket.
-Many will have a temporarily reduced ticket cost known as ‘early bird’ tickets for those entering the raffle during a specific length of time.
+Each prize draw will clearly show a cost per ticket.
+Many will have a temporarily reduced ticket cost known as ‘early bird’ tickets for those entering the draw during a specific length of time.
 After this the tickets will rise to the original ticket cost.

 Prize Description

-What exactly you can win will be clearly stated, usually at the top of the raffle entry page.
+What exactly you can win will be clearly stated, usually at the top of the draw entry page.
 Further information about the prize can usually be found when scrolling further down the page.

 Maximum Tickets on Sale

-Every raffle should show the maximum amount of tickets on sale.
+Every prize draw should show the maximum amount of tickets on sale.
 The majority of websites will show how many tickets have been sold so far and how many are left.

 Maximum tickets per person

-Each person entering a raffle will be limited on how many tickets they can buy.
-For example, if 2000 tickets are on sale you maybe limited to only buying 50 of the tickets available.
+Each person entering a draw will be limited on how many tickets they can buy.
+For example, if 2000 tickets are on sale you may be limited to only buying 50 of the tickets available.

 Ticket Numbers